scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 The Intermediate Representation
 -------------------------------

 The intermediate representation is a generic structural netlist representation employed by SpyDrNet.
 Structural netlists refer to a class of netlists that represent circuit components but not necessarily their behaviour.
 These netlists are useful because when modifying netlists for reliability we are less concerned with the general purpose of the circuit and more concerned with how that circuit is implemented.
 SpyDrNet’s internal intermediate representation is an in-memory construct.
-Currently there is no serialization of the intermediate representation directly, although future work may create one.
-Instead users can manipulate the structure while in memory and write out a supported format using one of the composers that is included with SpyDrNet.
+Users can manipulate the structure while in memory and write out a supported format using one of the export modules or *composers* that is included with SpyDrNet.
 More advanced users with special requrements could also create their own composer to support the format that they desire.
 The API is complete enough to support full parser and composer support.
 Users need not learn excess information about the internals of the netlist to create an effective composer or parser.

 Constructs Employed
 *******************